Course No. 9025

 After reading Chapter 3, participants will be able to:

-1. Identify spending habits, stating how to design a budget to increase discretionary income, determine net worth using a balance sheet, and select assets and liabilities for an inventory on which to base financial goals.
+- Identify obstacles to the preservation of wealth, determine net worth using a balance sheet, and select assets and liabilities for an inventory on which to base financial goals.

-2. Specify why individuals should take primary responsibility for the investment planning including necessary self-education, determine the allocation of financial resources among investments to maximize return, and recognize the impact of inflation, risk versus return, and basic income tax planning tactics.
+- Specify why individuals should take primary responsibility for investment planning including necessary self-education and determine basic income tax planning tactics.

 At the start of Chapter 4, participants should identify the following topics for study: